Cre5cend0/ceaser_shift/README.md

 | 'abcdef'        |    2      |  'cdefgh'        |
 | 'Hello, World!' |    5      |  'Mjqqt, Btwqi!' |
 | ''              | any value |  ''              |
-We implemented for you two helper functions: load_words and is_word.
-You may use these in your solution and you do not need to understand them completely, but should read the associated comments.
-You should read and understand the helper code in the rest of the file and use it to guide your solutions.

-Getting Started

-To get started, download the ps6.zip file.
-Extract it to your working directory.
-The files inside are:

-ps6.py - a file containing three classes that you will have to implement. words.txt - a file containing valid English words (should be in the same folder as your ps6..py file). story.txt - a file containing an encrypted message that you will have to decode (should be in the same folder as your ps6..py file).
-This will be your first experience coding with classes!
-We will have a Message class with two subclasses PlaintextMessage and CiphertextMessage .